saphir-travel/documentation/content/developer/howtos/website_themes/setup.rst

 :menuselection:`A Model --> with Fields --> with Relational fields that link to other models`

-:menuselection:`Each model has Views that represent all its fields --> Backend & frontend views`
+:menuselection:`Each model has Views that represent all its fields --> Backend and frontend views`

 Models
 ~~~~~~